laszlocph/website/_posts/2019-02-28-The-ultime-DroneCI-caching-guide.md

 The console output shows that first the plugin pulls the listed image from the registry and then includes the `--cache-from` option in the docker build command.
 At the end you can see that the `npm install` step is using the cache.

-If you would take the above snippets, the build would use the cached layers even though you have not built this image before.
+If you would take the above snippets, the build would use the cached layers even though you have not built this image before on your machine.

 ```